WeishanHe/llm_experiments/README.md

 # Ask Weishan Anything (about her professional life)

-In this project, I applied LangChain to leverage the power of GPT3.5 to build a chatbot which can answer questions about my profesional life.
+In this project, I applied LangChain to leverage the power of GPT3.5 to build a chatbot which can answer questions about my professional life.
 The front-end interface is powered by Streamlit.
 You can ask questions like "How is your Python skill?", "Tell me about a time when you use data to generate meaningful insights", etc. The bot will answer your questions based on the materials that I prepared, including resume, project stories, etc.

 ## Sample App
 ![question 1](imgs/do_you_have_experience_in_building_dashboards.png)